-In the Information Society, this personal or re-identifiable information has become a key resource for all kinds of organisations.
+In the Information Society,170 this personal or re-identifiable information has become a key resource for all kinds of organisations.
 But the way information flows circulate in the digital era is complex and may vary considerably.
 While public actors have so far promoted the availability of open data to enhance the measurement and understanding of our societies and environments, and to enhance transparency and accountability, private actors have focused on the value of personal data, promoting the commodification of identities with the hope of developing personalised services that can be charged at high premiums.
-This scenario may be changing, and the emergence of Public-Private data partnerships, specifically in the field of health data is increasingly blurring the lines between the goals and practices of the public and private actors.
-This has translated in the emergence of an "identity market" where personal data emerges as a valuable commodity, and where new actors such as "data brokers" have a major role to play.
+This scenario may be changing, and the emergence of Public-Private data partnerships, specifically in the field of health data is increasingly blurring the lines between the goals and practices of the public and private actors.171 This has translated in the emergence of an "identity market" where personal data emerges as a valuable commodity, and where new actors such as "data brokers" have a major role to play.

 Data brokers are companies that "collect and aggregate consumer information from a wide range of sources to create detailed profiles of individuals.
-These companies then sell or share your personal information with others," "sometimes without consumer permission or input."
-They are also known as "information resellers", "list brokers", "data vendors", "information brokers", or even "independent information consultants".
+These companies then sell or share your personal information with others,"172 "sometimes without consumer permission or input."173 They are also known as "information resellers", "list brokers", "data vendors", "information brokers", or even "independent information consultants".

 These companies emerged at the end of the 90s, when incipient online data brokers appeared in the global marketing scenario.
-Even though back then their techniques and actual reach was not as good as conventional "offline" mechanism, their potential grew rapidly, parallel to the spread of online networks, and regulation was not able to keep up with technological developments.
-Companies like DoubleClick (currently belonging to Google) or Engage (now part of Microsoft) increased their massive consumer profiling capacities and therefore, their economic value.

-As the Federal Trade Commission's report on Data Brokers shows, data brokers gather data from the public and private bodies that collect it from individuals.
-This information may be volunteered by the data subject (with or without explicit consent), but also inferred (a credit scored based on consumption patterns, or future needs) or observed (in the case of browser or location history for instance).
+Even though back then their techniques and actual reach was not as good as conventional "offline" mechanism, their potential grew rapidly, parallel to the spread of online networks, and regulation was not able to keep up with technological developments174.
+Companies like DoubleClick (currently belonging to Google) or Engage (now part of Microsoft) increased their massive consumer profiling capacities and therefore, their economic value.175 the data subject (with or without explicit consent), but also inferred (a credit scored based on consumption patterns, or future needs) or observed (in the case of browser or location history for instance).
 However, data brokers don't just sell collected or modelled data.
-They can exchange it or provide it at no cost (e.g. through advertising or referrals) to a myriad of potential customers in different business sectors, including other data brokers, organisations, government agencies or private persons.
-The products exchanged in this market also have different levels of data complexity, which may range from simple e-mail lists to comprehensive datasets or personal dossiers.
+They can exchange it or provide it at no cost (e.g. through advertising or referrals) to a myriad of potential customers in different business sectors, including other data brokers, organisations, government agencies or private persons.176 The products exchanged in this market also have different levels of data complexity, which may range from simple e-mail lists to comprehensive datasets or personal dossiers.